When to Apply Weed and Feed Schedule

 Watering your lawn keeps grass green, healthy, and growing.
 Provide at least 1 inch of water per week, either through irrigation or rainfall.
 Time irrigation for early morning (between 6 and 10 a.m.) to minimize water loss to evaporation.
 Do not water at night.
 Watering at night can lead to fungal growth and weed growth.

 - Mow high to encourage deep roots.
 Cutting too short limits the amount the sunlight that the grass blades can absorb.

-- Fertilizing your grass 2 to 4 times during the summer helps maintain its growth through the heat.
+- Fertilizing your grass 2 or 3 times during the summer helps maintain its growth through the heat.

 - Using a post emergent once or twice in the summer will keep those pesky weeds at bay.

-Fertilizing in the fall provides ideal growing conditions, and encourages strong root growth.
-Fertilize twice in fall: once around Labor Day and a second time six to eight weeks later.
-If you’re battling weeds applying a post emergent in early fall will help keep weeds away in the winter.
-Watering is fall is not as needed as much due to the cooler temperatures.
+Fertilizing in the Fall provides ideal growing conditions, and encourages strong root growth.
+Fertilize twice in Fall: once around Labor Day and a second time six to eight weeks later.
+If you’re battling weeds applying a post-emergent in early Fall will help keep weeds away in the winter.
+Watering in the Fall is not as needed as much due to the cooler temperatures.

 - Removing Leaves or mulching leaves with your lawn mower to create roughly dime-size pieces.
 Leaves this size can lie on the lawn without harming grass and will eventually decompose.